Vitaliipadii/Our-first-repo/README.md

-# Our-first-repo
+# Name: Our-first-repo
-Description for our first repo
+Description: Description for our first repo